-Central Arizona College offers classes in a variety of modalities and formats including on-site, face-to-face, hybrid, online, synchronous videoconferencing, open entry/closed exit and accelerated.
+Central Arizona College offers classes in a variety of modalities and formats including face-to-face, online, live streaming, and hybrid.
 While assignments and methods vary, all classes, regardless of modality or format, hold students to the same rigorous, high academic standards.
 The Class Schedule indicates the delivery format of a class.
 Students are responsible for understanding the methods and expectations of the format for each course prior to the first day of class.